iamdeveloper120/iamdeveloper120/README.md

 - 👋 Hi, I’m @iamdeveloper120
-- 👀 I’m interested in ... developing web services using different backend languages specialy laravel
+- 👀 I’m interested in ...
+Managing teams, projects, full stack development, developing web services using different backend languages
-- 🌱 I’m currently learning ... react-native and flutter
+- 🌱 I’m currently learning ...
+How to increase teams productivity
-- 💞️ I’m looking to collaborate on ... what you want!
+- 💞️ I’m looking to collaborate on ...
+I am open to anything, bring me any idea!
 - 📫 How to reach me ... itianz@outlook.com

 <!---